 Promoting cooperation and policy formulation

-The Griffith Asia Institute has co-hosted international dialogues with Philippine based institutions for a number of years.
+The Griffith Asia Institute has co-hosted international dialogues with Philippines-based institutions for a number of years.
 These track II dialogues seek to explore opportunities for cooperation and policy formulation in the areas of economic development and security in the Asia Pacific.

 Join our mailing list

 Join up to receive the Griffith Asia Institute fortnightly eNewsletter and invitations to events

 The Griffith Asia Institute has partnered with the Foreign Services Institute in Manila, the prime training and research institute for Philippine foreign policy, diplomacy, and related fields and a recognised centre for language learning as well as the Philippine Institute for Development Studies (PIDS).
 PIDS research is aimed at helping government planners and policy-makers in the executive and legislative branches of government.
 Its primary clientele consists of the network of agencies which make up the National Economic and Development Authority.

 Past dialogues have focused on the bilateral relationship around the economic and trade partnership and the broader security issues within the Asia-Pacific region.
 Topics have included:

 - ‘Economic diplomacy and the APEC agenda’;

 - ‘The South China Sea – Managing tensions, revisiting regional efforts and fostering cooperation’; and